Vegan-friendly Products You Might Not Realise Existed

 Breakfast is something you eat every day without fail, so it would be helpful if you don't have to overly limit your choice in this area.
 Fortunately, you don't have to.
 If you want a hearty bowl of cereal that fills you up well, Weetabix fits the bill - and is vegan, says GoodtoKnow.

 Even if you are pressed for time in the morning, you could snaffle a Pop-Tart - just go for one of the unfrosted varieties.
 Fortunately, you should find them clearly labeled as such on the box.

 While hot chocolate often contains milk and, therefore, is not strictly dairy-free, it's still possible to skip the dairy with certain products on supermarket shelves.
 Those products include the Cadbury- and Freddo-branded drinking chocolate items, both of which promise a rich and creamy taste.

 That's whether you mix the powder with soy milk, warm almond milk, or even boiling water.
 Other vegan drinks outside the realm of hot chocolate include Coca-Cola and Robinson's squash.

 Vegan ice cream

 Whether you would prefer an almond Magnum or a classic chocolate one instead, you can buy your lollies of choice in packs of three.
-Another ice cream purveyor, Ben & Jerry’s, has also brought out two non-dairy flavours: Chunky Monkey and Cookie Dough.
+Another ice cream purveyor, Ben & Jerry's, has also brought out two non-dairy flavors: Chunky Monkey and Cookie Dough.